100 Famous Logos: Design Lessons & Brand Strategy for 2026

 - The Fact: The script-style monogram inside a circle was first designed around 1900, originally as a badge for electric fans.
 It has been subtly refined, but the core design is over 120 years old.

-- My Take: This logo feels both historic and forward-looking.
-The script gives it a human, inventive touch (like Edison's signature), while the circle contains it in a professional, corporate way.
-It's a classic for a reason.
+- My Take: This logo strikes a balance between historic and forward-looking.
+The script lends it a human, inventive touch (like Edison’s signature), while the circle encapsulates it in a professional, corporate manner.
+It’s a classic for a reason.

 - Lesson for You: A well-designed monogram can last for generations.
 It combines the personality of custom lettering with the stability of a corporate seal.